Links on Android Authority may earn us a commission. Learn more.

 Asus has an excellent option for those looking for the best Chromebook tablet on a budget.
 It’s no performer, but will do just fine with everyday tasks, is very affordable, and has some nice tricks up its sleeve.

-For starters, it’s the only actual tablet (not convertible) that has a slot for carrying the stylus, which is included.
+For starters, it’s the only actual tablet (not convertible) with a slot for carrying the stylus, which is included.
 You’ll also get a removable keyboard and a stand cover that you can use both vertically and horizontally.

 It depends on your needs.
 The best Chromebook tablets and convertibles can be very convenient.
 These can double as tablets, especially considering they have Android app support.
 Additionally, you can use the Chrome OS desktop UI for productivity and work.
 If you can live with Chrome OS, you might not even need a Windows or Mac computer.